Kangonaut/aegis-athena/mission-docs/console.md

 #### 3.7.4.1 ECS Controller

-Orchestrating a hospitable environment amidst the unforgiving vacuum of space, the Environmental Control System (ECS) Controller is a pivotal element in the S.P.A.C.E.C.R.A.F.T. module.
+Orchestrating a hospitable environment amidst the unforgiving vacuum of space, the Environmental Control System (ECS) Controller is a pivotal element in the SPACECRAFT module.
 It oversees the maintenance of a comfortable and safe environment for both astronauts and delicate electronic components onboard the spacecraft.
 This task envelopes four essential subsystems: the Water Management Section (WCS), the Oxygen Supply and Cabin Pressure Control Section (OSCPCS), the Atmosphere Revitalization System (ARS), and the Heat Transport Section (HTS).
 Each of these requires specific configurations via the `set` command to function harmoniously.

 ##### 3.7.4.1.1 WCS Controller Configuration